obstjn/CoIn/README.md

 ```
 python CoIn.py
 ```
-With ``bandcount.tna`` placed in the same folder as the scripts you can try the example system, a system consisting of 5 piecewise linear functions.
+With ``cache_2D_scan.npy`` placed in the same folder as the scripts you can try the example system, a system consisting of 5 piecewise linear functions.

 ## Usage